xabbu42/Master/arbeit.md

 \End{lemma}

 \Begin{proof}
-By simultanous induction over the proof tree and the build up of $A$:
+By simultaneous induction over the proof tree and the build up of $A$:

-1\.\ case: At least one occurance of $A$ is a weakening formula of the last rule.
+1\.\ case: At least one occurrence of $A$ is a weakening formula of the last rule.
 Just remove it.
 Note that this case also covers all axioms.

-2\.\ case: Both occurrances of $A$ are side formulas of the last rule.
+2\.\ case: Both occurrences of $A$ are side formulas of the last rule.
 By induction hypothesis the premises of the rule are provable with the two $A$ contracted.
 Append the same rule for the necessary proof.

-3\.\ case: One of the occurrances of $A$ is the principal formula of the last rule, the other is a side formula.
+3\.\ case: One of the occurrences of $A$ is the principal formula of the last rule, the other is a side formula.
 Use the inversion lemma (\ref{invers}) on the side formula $A$ in the premises and the induction hypothesis to contract the deconstructed parts of